-John Wilson FAHRI
+John Wilson FAHRIlife

-Deputy Chair of AHRI board and Chair of the HR Technology Advisory Panel, AHRI
+Chair of the HR Technology Advisory Panel, AHRI

 Director, Bayside Group

-With more than 35 years' experience in managing large teams of employees and contractors, AHRI Fellow John Wilson brings a wealth of experience to the AHRI board.
+With more than 35 years' experience in managing large teams of employees and contractors, AHRI Life Fellow John Wilson brings a wealth of experience to the AHRI board.